guardian/mobile-apps-article-templates/README.md

 # Article Templates for Mobile Apps
-Article templates used within the Guardian’s next-generation iOS and Android applications.
+Article templates used within the Guardian’s next-generation iOS, Android and Windows applications.
 This repo also contains documentation that describes the components and layouts used across these templates.

 ## Requirements
 * A Mac or Linux computer.
 * [brew](http://brew.sh/) as a package manager.
 * [NVM](https://github.com/creationix/nvm).
 * [NodeJS](http://nodejs.org/).
 Install using nvm: `nvm install v6.9.2`.
 Remember to add `nvm use v6.9.2` to your preferred shell startup file.
-* [Yarn] (https://yarnpkg.com).
+* [Yarn](https://yarnpkg.com).
 Yarn is a package manager.
-Install using brew install yarn.
+Install using `brew install yarn`.
-* [Grunt](http://gruntjs.com/).
-Install using `yarn global add grunt grunt-cli`.
 * It is recommended you restart your shell to ensure changes added the startup file are applied.

 ## Usage